UNOPS/ICAT.CountryPortalService/README.md

 ## Database Configuration

 This application uses a [MySQL Database](https://www.mysql.com/).
-A .sql configuration file containing the database schema and some dummy data is provided in the root folder.
+ICAT-country.sql configuration file containing the database schema and some dummy data is provided in the root folder.
 This database is also used by the CountryScheduler application.

 ## Manual Installation